Health Indicator Report of Blood Cholesterol: Doctor-diagnosed High Cholesterol

 High blood cholesterol is a major risk factor for heart disease and stroke.
 It is preventable.
 If identified early, it can be controlled with medication and lifestyle changes, such as eating a diet low in saturated fat and cholesterol, increasing physical activity, and reducing excess weight.
 Because high blood cholesterol does not produce obvious symptoms, experts recommend that all adults aged 20 years and older have their cholesterol levels checked at least once every five years to help them take action to prevent or lower their risk of cardiovascular disease.

-There was little variation in the rate of cholesterol by education level.
-Estimates limited to adults aged 25 and over.
+In 2021, there was no statistically significant difference in the rate of cholesterol by education level.

-Doctor-diagnosed Hypercholesterolemia (High Blood Cholesterol) by Education Level, Utah Adults 25+, 2017
+Doctor-diagnosed Hypercholesterolemia (High Blood Cholesterol) by Education Level, Utah, 2021

 Data Interpretation IssuesDoctor-diagnosed hypercholesterolemia is based on the answer to the question: "Have you ever been told by a doctor, nurse, or other health professional that you have high blood cholesterol?"
 This question is asked on the Behavioral Risk Factor Surveillance System (BRFSS) in odd-numbered years.
 Due to small numbers, data by Utah Small Area are based on combined years.
 Some of these estimates may be statistically unreliable and should be interpreted with caution.
 Beginning in 2011, BRFSS data include both landline and cell phone respondent data along with a new weighting methodology called iterative proportional fitting, or raking.
 This methodology utilizes additional demographic information (such as education, race, and marital status) in the weighting procedure.
 Both of these methodology changes were implemented to account for an increased number of U.S. households without landline phones and an under-representation of certain demographic groups that were not well-represented in the sample.
 More details about these changes can be found at: [https://ibis.health.utah.gov/pdf/opha/resource/brfss/RakingImpact2011.pdf].